inspec/inspec/docs/waivers.md

-# Waivers (Beta)
+# Waivers (beta)

-Waivers is a mechanism to mark controls as "waived" for various reasons and to control the running and/or reporting of those controls.
-It takes a YAML input file that identifies which controls are waived, (optionally) whether they should be skipped from running, a description of why it is waived, and (optionally) an expiration date for the waiver.
+Waivers is a mechanism to mark controls as "waived" for various reasons, and to control the running and/or reporting of those controls.
+It uses a YAML input file that identifies:

+   1. which controls are waived
+   2. (optionally) whether they should be skipped from running
+   3. a description of why it is waived
+   4. (optionally) an expiration date for the waiver

 NOTE: This mechanism is currently in beta and is ultimately meant to be ingested and maintained by Chef Automate UI.

 ## Usage

 To use waivers, you must have a correctly formatted input file and invoke `inspec exec` with `--waiver-file [path]`.
-Currentlty, waiver results are only reported with the JSON reporter type, so you must also have `--reporter json`.
+Currently, waiver results are only reported with the JSON reporter type, so you must also include `--reporter json` in your command, which can be seen in the following example.
 This may change in the future.

 ```
 % inspec exec --waiver-file waivers.yaml --reporter json -- path/to/profile